 Many people from all over the world have come to this pristine environment for research and educational purposes.
 Over 900 peer-reviewed papers have been published from this world-class facility.
 And for over 35 years the Institute has provided a unique natural classroom for students from colleges and universities around the country.

-In 2004, Bill Miller became the director of the MI.
-New research faculty were hired in 2006 and construction of a new dormitory was completed in May 2007.
-These are exciting times!
-Help ensure the future for this historic and world-renowned research facility by joining the Friends - we all share a heartfelt “love of place” for UGAMI and Sapelo Island.
+In 2013 the Office of the Vice President for Research at UGA began supporting UGAMI.
+These are exciting times.
+Help insure the future for this historic and world renown research facility by joining the Friends - we all share a heartfelt "love of place."